 To fully understand insurance, you should take your time to read and understand how each type of life insurance works.

-Everyone learns at different rates.
+Everyone learns at different speeds.

-Instead of relying on your financial advisors and get stressed out trying to follow him, why don’t you pace yourself by learning with us?
+Instead of relying entirely on your financial advisors and get stressed out trying to follow him, why don’t you pace yourself by learning with us?

 You choose when and where you want to read about insurance and start as and when you like.